 - Buy locally-grown food

 Keeping the environment and water free from industrial and plastic waste is valuable to all species.
-And taking minor actions like those indicated above can help protect and save the environment and the species.
+Minor actions like those indicated above can help protect and save the environment and the species.

 Donate to a Wildlife Organization